Linux nischown command

-On Solaris, nischown changes the owner of a NIS+ object.
+On the Solaris operating system, the nischown command changes the owner of an NIS+ object.

 nischown changes the owner of the NIS+ objects or entries specified by name to owner.
 Entries are specified using indexed names (see nismatch).
 If owner is not a fully qualified NIS+ principal name, the default domain (see nisdefaults) will be appended to it.

 The only restriction on changing an object's owner is that you must have modify permissions for the object.
 Note: If you are the current owner of an object and you change ownership, you may not be able to regain ownership unless you have modify access to the new object.

 The command will fail if the master NIS+ server is not running.

 The NIS+ server will check the validity of the name before making the modification.

 |-A||Modify all entries in all tables in the concatenation path that match the search criteria specified in name.
 It implies the -P option.|

 |-f||Force the operation and fail silently if it does not succeed.|